johh/three-gltf-loader/README.md

 ```javascript
 import { GLTFLoader } from 'three/examples/jsm/loaders/GLTFLoader';
 ```
-However, this package will still be maintained.
+This package will no longer be maintained.

 ## Installation